-Annika suggested getting fish sandwiches, which helped me fulfill the unspoken requirement that thou shalt eat a fish sandwich around Hamburg.
+Annika suggested getting fish sandwiches, which helped me fulfill the unspoken commandment that thou shalt eat a fish sandwich in Hamburg.
 We also bought freshly harvested local cherries before heading toward Glückstadt.
-Despite the promising name this town felt rather unspectacular, so we sought a different route closer to the water.
+Despite its promising name this town felt rather unspectacular, so we sought a different route closer to the water.
 Getting lost is almost always a good choice.
 Now it led us through lush green vegetation to a dead end and a herd of sheep.
-Annika the Sheep Whisperer offered them water, but they didn’t seem particularly impressed.
+Annika the Sheep Whisperer offered them water, but the sheep didn’t seem particularly impressed.
 Yet she made another discovery as she keenly observed how the sheep took turns in providing shade for each other.
 The herd looks after its kin without arguing.

 To get to Annika’s self-made garden house, we took the scenic route through Wedel and woods on the outskirts of Hamburg.
 Along the way, Annika suggested that I could invite Y to join us there and/or for a later walk along the Elbe river.
 “It’s always good to have data”, she argued.
 I agreed, and I also observed inner resistance.
 We took a break in the woods.
 I pondered for a while.
 Do I really want this?
 Do I want it today?
 Do I fear rejection?

 We climbed through the roof window and stood atop, then pumped water from a well (old school!) to water the garden plants.
-Annika took her bike and left for a social soccer viewing with friends, while I stayed behind in the shade of the garden house for a Zoom session with Mark Matousek’s “The Seekers Forum” writing circle.
-As fate would have it, today’s writing prompts fit my journey to a T. Here is a sample:
+Annika took her bike and went to a social soccer viewing with friends, while I stayed behind in the shade of the garden house for a Zoom session with Mark Matousek’s “The Seekers Forum” writing circle.
+As fate would have it, today’s writing prompts fit my journey to a tee.
+Here is a sample: